GModal/AUCOP/AUCOP-guitarToy16x/README.md

 A custom distortion function uses the expr~ object, but mostly for a logic compare and not for crunching.

 The filtering is done before upsampling to conserve cpu cycles.
 It's also an unusual filter setup; it's somewhat counter-intuitive, but sounds pretty nice.
+It also includes an LFO sweep function.
+I included this to add some subtle "motion" to the sound, but it can give more overt effects (LFO wha, or phase shifting "like" sounds).